Corporate Governance Report

 As is the case with all German stock corporations, ElringKlinger operates on the basis of a dual system of corporate governance.
 The division of responsibilities between the Management Board and the Supervisory Board is governed by the German Stock Corporation Act, the Articles of Association and the by-laws and terms of reference for the Management Board and the Supervisory Board.

 The Management Board directs the company and manages its business on a day-to-day basis.
-From January 1 to February 23, 2016, it consisted of four members.
-As from February 24, 2016, it consists of three members, who were appointed by the Supervisory Board.
-The members of the Management Board were appointed by the Supervisory Board.
+It is composed of four members, who are appointed by the Supervisory Board.
 The duties performed by the Management Board are assigned on the basis of functional criteria.
 The Management Board is obliged to observe the interests of the company and increase enterprise value on a sustainable basis.
 Notwithstanding the individual duties assigned to each member, the members of the Management Board are jointly responsible for directing the company, deciding in particular on fundamental and significant issues relating to corporate policy, planning and the strategic direction of the company.
 The Management Board is responsible for preparing the annual financial statements and submitting quarterly announcements and the half-year report.

 At present, members of the Supervisory Board form an Audit Committee, a Personnel Committee and – pursuant to the provisions set out in the German Codetermination Act – a Mediation Committee.
 The tasks, responsibilities and internal organization of the committees are in accordance with the authoritative statutory provisions and the requirements of the German Corporate Governance Code.
 At present, the Audit Committee comprises three members.
 It is responsible in particular for monitoring procedures relating to financial reporting and discussing with the independent auditor the annual financial statements prepared by the company.
+It also handles the task of monitoring the audit of financial statements.
 The Personnel Committee comprises three members, including the Chairman of the Supervisory Board.
 The Personnel Committee is responsible for preparing appointments to the Management Board and drawing up employment contracts.
 Definitive decisions are always made by the full Supervisory Board.
 The Mediation Committee consists of the Chairperson of the Supervisory Board, his Deputy as well as one member each elected by the Supervisory Board members representing the company's employees and the Supervisory Board members representing the company's shareholders.
 The sole duty of the Mediation Committee is to submit to the Supervisory Board recommendations for the appointment of Management Board members if the plenum of the Supervisory Board is unable to pass a resolution on such matters with the requisite majority.
-The replacement elections in respect of the Personnel Committee and the Mediation Committee, which are required as a result of individual members having stepped down from the Supervisory Board, had not yet taken place at the time of publication of this report.

 For further information on the description of procedural methods adopted by the Management Board and Supervisory Board, please refer to the Corporate Governance Statement.